PanJohnny/Website/README.md

 # Website
 My portfolio webiste.

 This is command line like website that I made in a few days.
-The pages are currently rendered cliet side using express.js.
 Please note that this is not a final version and I only show some of my projects.
+The website is created using express.js.

 ## Endpoints
  * / - command line